-Old Point Financial is a smaller company with a market capitalization of US$111m, so it may still be flying under the radar of many institutional investors.
-Our analysis of the ownership of the company, below, shows that institutional investors have bought into the company.
-Let's take a closer look to see what the different types of shareholders can tell us about Old Point Financial.
+Old Republic International has a market capitalization of US$6.6b, so it's too big to fly under the radar.
+We'd expect to see both institutions and retail investors owning a portion of the company.
+Taking a look at our data on the ownership groups (below), it seems that institutional investors have bought into the company.
+Let's take a closer look to see what the different types of shareholders can tell us about Old Republic International.

-What Does The Institutional Ownership Tell Us About Old Point Financial?
+What Does The Institutional Ownership Tell Us About Old Republic International?

-We can see that Old Point Financial does have institutional investors; and they hold a good portion of the company's stock.
-This implies the analysts working for those institutions have looked at the stock and they like it.
-But just like anyone else, they could be wrong.
+Old Republic International already has institutions on the share registry.
+Indeed, they own a respectable stake in the company.
+This can indicate that the company has a certain degree of credibility in the investment community.
+However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
+They too, get it wrong sometimes.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see Old Point Financial's historic earnings and revenue below, but keep in mind there's always more to the story.
+You can see Old Republic International's historic earnings and revenue below, but keep in mind there's always more to the story.

 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.